1. CALIBER [Yield]

 Loan Execution

-Once the GPU has been tokenized, the Borrower is free to borrow directly from the MetaStreet Protocol, using their Electronic Document of Title NFT as collateral.
-To execute the transaction, the Borrower posts their NFT collateral into the pool, withdrawing their loan in USDT.
-Then, the Borrower makes payments every 30 days to keep their loan current, according to the terms above (15% APR, 3-5 year principal amortization).
+Once the GPU has been tokenized, the Borrower is free to borrow directly from the USD.AI Protocol, using their Electronic Document of Title NFT as collateral.
+To execute the transaction, the Borrower posts their NFT collateral into the pool, withdrawing their loan in USDC.
+Then, the Borrower makes payments every 30 days to keep their loan current, according to the terms above (mid teens APR, 3 year principal amortization).

 In the Event of Default

-If Borrower fails to meet their loan payment requirements, (ie, interest & principal payment every 30 days), the Borrower would trigger an event of default.
+If Borrower fails to meet their loan payment requirements, (ie, interest & principal payment every 30 days, with one 30 day grace period at an accelerated APR), the Borrower would trigger an event of default.
 This will cause the NFT, which retains all rights to the underlying GPU, to be sold via auction.
-The new buyer of the GPU can then, with 14 days notice, sever the Bailment Agreement between the Tokenizing Agent and Borrower, and reclaim the underlying asset for their own purposes.
+The new buyer of the GPU can then step into the Bailment Agreement between the Datacenter and Borrower, and reclaim the underlying asset for their own purposes or establish a new agreement with the Datacenter to continue warehousing the GPUs.